drallgood/jpasskit/README.md

 *PKPassResource* is used to fetch the latest version of a pass.

+_PKPersonalizePassResource_ is used to store the signup information for a rewards program (see https://developer.apple.com/library/prerelease/content/documentation/UserExperience/Conceptual/PassKit_PG/PassPersonalization.html)

 *PKLogResource* is used for the log messages, that the devices send in case of an error.

 Then you create the server instance: